WHO says Ebola vaccine plans accelerating as trials advance

 MSF and some of the WHO's donor countries have pledged to finance vaccines, Kieny said, and the World Bank and GAVI, which funds vaccines for developing countries, were also interested.
 A GAVI board meeting is set for December on the issue, she said.

-A mass immunisation programme would not happen until much later, when vaccine production has been ramped up.
+A mass immunization program would not happen until much later, when vaccine production has been ramped up.

 A key unknown is how much vaccine each individual will need to get protection.
 If all goes well, and dosing per person is moderate, drugmakers hope to produce millions of vaccines shots by the end of 2015, reflecting an expected steep ramp-up in production during the year.